Frequency Ultra-stabilized He-Ne Laser| MOC LASER (Micro Optics Co.,Ltd.)

 QS

-The QS model stabilizes the power ratio between two oscillation modes, being provided with either single-mode or dual-mode operation.
+The QS model stabilizes the power ratio between two oscillation modes (Polarization Intensity Stabilization), being provided with either single-mode or dual-mode operation.
 It covers wide-variety of applications requiring nanometer-level precision.

 Case Studies: Frequency Ultra-Stabilized He-Ne Lasers